mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 into Yosys, would create a platform for both researchers and industry users to experiment with TMR design and verification in the broader context of the Yosys tool suite.
 As the most popular open-source EDA synthesis tool, Yosys has a large community of users and developers working with it, and so has a large number of plugins and resources available.
-As a Yosys plugin, TaMaRa end users can seamlessly take advantage of these plugins and resources; including formal verification, logic optimisation and debugging/inspection.
+As a Yosys plugin, TaMaRa end users could seamlessly take advantage of these plugins and resources; including formal verification, logic optimisation and debugging/inspection.
 I envision TaMaRa as a platform that provides a baseline TMR implementation that other researchers can extend upon, and that industry users can experiment with, all the while supported both FPGAs/ASICs and being fully integrated